daphnesmit/frntnd/packages/rollup/README.md

 }
 ```

-The default rollup config uses entry points in your package json from the source prop.
+The default rollup config uses fields like source, main and module from your package.json
-The package.json should look something like this:
+The package.json should therefore look something like this:
 ```json
 {
   // ...other package.json props,